crownstone/bluenet/PROTOCOL.md

 #### Writing to characteristics

-After connecting, you first have to read the [session key](#session_nonce).
-This session key is used to authenticate any commands that are written and is only valid during this connection.
+After connecting, you first have to read the [session nonce](#session_nonce).
+This session nonce has two purposes.
+It is used to authenticate any commands that are written (as a checksum of sorts) and secondly it forms part of the Nonce used for encryption.
+The session nonce is only valid during the connection.

+The session nonce is [ECB encrypted](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_.28ECB.29) with the Guest key.
+To verify you have read and decrypted succesfully, check if the validation key is equal to **0xcafebabe**.

 We use the [AES 128 CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_.28CTR.29) method to encrypt everything that is written to- and read from characteristics.
 For this you need to generate an 8 byte number called a **nonce**.
 The first 3 bytes of the nonce are sent with each packet, we call this the packet nonce.
 The last 5 bytes of the nonce are called the [session nonce](#session_nonce), which should be read after connecting.

-The Session key in the encrypted payload is used to verify that the message has been decrypted successfully.

 ##### Encrypted Packet